programmerbobsmith/Iron-XCoder/README.md

 #### Input/Output (IO) Functions

-`void gfx_PrintDouble(double value, unsigned int number_of_decimal_places, unsigned int text_color)`
+1. `void gfx_PrintDouble(double value, unsigned int number_of_decimal_places, unsigned int text_color)`

 	- Parameters:

-	- value: value to be displayed
+		- `value`: value to be displayed

-	- number_of_decimal_places: number of decimal places to be displayed (rounding is supported)
+		- `number_of_decimal_places`: number of decimal places to be displayed (rounding is supported)

-	- text_color: desired color of the printed number
+		- `text_color`: desired color of the printed number

 	- Returns:
 		- Does not return any value.

-@ Note: This function displays the number at the current gfx cursor position.
+	- :memo: NOTE: This function displays the number at the current gfx cursor position.
 If this position has not been set or updated recently, then use gfx_SetText(x,y) to 							ensure that this function prints as desired.

-`int gfx_GetInteger(unsigned int x, unsigned int y, unsigned int text_color, unsigned int background_color)`
+2. `int gfx_GetInteger(unsigned int x, unsigned int y, unsigned int text_color, unsigned int background_color)`

 	- Parameters:

-	- x: x location on the screen to display the stream of numbers
+		- `x`: x location on the screen to display the stream of numbers

-	- y: y location on the screen to display the stream of numbers
+		- `y`: y location on the screen to display the stream of numbers

-	- text_color: color of the stream of numbers
+		- `text_color`: color of the stream of numbers

-	- background_color: color of the background
+		- `background_color`: color of the background

+	- Supported Hotkeys:
+		- `[Enter]`: Ends the input process and returns the number.
+		- `[Del]`: Deletes the last character.
+		- `[Clear]`: Exits the program.

 	- Returns:
 		- Returns the integer typed.

-@ Note: This function supports positive and negative integers and deleting of text, but does not support ANY mathematical operations.
+	- :memo: NOTE: This function supports positive and negative integers and deleting of text, but does not support ANY mathematical operations.

->> - This function supports the following Hotkeys:
->>> - [Enter]: Ends the input process and returns the number.
->>> - [Del]: Deletes the last character.
->>> - [Clear]: Exits the program.

-		3)	double gfx_GetDouble(unsigned int x, unsigned int y, unsigned int text_color, unsigned int background_color)
+3. `double gfx_GetDouble(unsigned int x, unsigned int y, unsigned int text_color, unsigned int background_color)`
 	- Parameters:
 		- x: x location on the screen to display the stream of numbers
 		- y: y location on the screen to display the stream of numbers
 		- text_color: color of the stream of numbers
 		- background_color: color of the background

+	- Supported Hotkeys:
+		- `[Enter]`: Ends the input process and returns the number.
+		- `[Del]`: Deletes the last character.
+		- `[Clear]`: Exits the program.

 	- Returns:
 		- Returns the decimal number (double) typed.

-				– Note: This function supports positive and negative decimal numbers and deleting of text, but does not support ANY mathematical operations.
+	– :memo: NOTE: This function supports positive and negative decimal numbers and deleting of text, but does not support ANY mathematical operations.
-						- This function supports the following Hotkeys:
-							- [Enter]: Ends the input process and returns the number.
-							- [Del]: Deletes the last character.
-							- [Clear]: Exits the program.

-		4)	int gfx_Slider(unsigned int start_x, unsigned int start_y, unsigned int step, unsigned int slider_color, unsigned int background_color, unsigned int max_entries)
+4.	`int gfx_Slider(unsigned int start_x, unsigned int start_y, unsigned int step, unsigned int slider_color, unsigned int background_color, unsigned int max_entries)`
 	- Parameters:
 		- start_x: This is the x location of the first text in a list.
 The function performs any necessary shifting of the slider.
 		- start_y: This is the y location of the first text in a list.
 The function performs any necessary shifting of the slider.
 		- step: This is the distance in separation between text items in a list.
 		- slider_color: color of the slider to display
 		- background_color: background color
 		- max_entries: This is the number of items in the list.

+	- Supported Hotkeys:
+		- `[Enter]`: Ends the input process and returns the number.
+		- `[Del]`: Deletes the last character.
+		- `[Clear]`: Exits the program.

 	- Returns:
 		- Returns an integer of the slider's position in the list.
 The first list item is 1 and the last is max_entries.

-				- Note: This function performs any necessary shifting of the slider from the text in the list.
+	- :memo: NOTE: This function performs any necessary shifting of the slider from the text in the list.
-						- This function supports the following Hotkeys:
-							- [Enter]: Ends the input process and returns the number.
-							- [Del]: Deletes the last character.
-							- [Clear]: Exits the program.

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\